Discover why PagerDuty users are switching to Everbridge xMatters. Learn more

 • Feedback to engineering for future prevention and technical debt

-While culture, automation, and lean IT are applied differently in shift-left or shift-right, measurement and sharing are applied to both in the same manner.
+While culture, automation, and lean IT are applied differently in shift-left or shift-right, measurement and sharing are used similarly.

 Measurement